 In-Country Research Partner

 In-Country Team Leads

-Global maps showing mandatory and voluntary front-of-package labeling schemes used in countries around the world.
-Includes map highlighting countries with front-of-package warning label policies.
+Series of maps showing mandatory and voluntary front-of-package labeling schemes used in countries around the world.
+Includes a map highlighting countries with front-of-package warning label policies.

 August 2022: Added Argentina label designs (implemented August 20, 2022); corrected UK traffic light label image

 July 2022 addition: Canada (mandatory warning label law passed)

 Global map showing countries with national-level, mandatory regulations related to food and beverage marketing to children.
 This resource also includes a chart comparing policy coverage across countries and more detailed description of limits on TV advertising.